 These five diseases and conditions can be treated and in some cases prevented by visiting your optometrist for a comprehensive eye exam on an annual basis.
 The [provincial association] and CAO also recommend Ontario residents wear UV-protective sunglasses all year round, don’t smoke, exercise regularly, control diabetes and maintain a healthy diet – all important steps for maintaining healthy eyes.

-To book an eye exam with a doctor of optometry today, visit: www.doctorsofoptometry.ca.
+To book an eye exam with a doctor of optometry today, visit: optom.on.ca/.